eje24/coral/README.md

 TODO:
 - change name (DONE)
+- ALL CONSTRUCTORS MUST ALLOCATE TO HEAP, NOT STACK!
 - variadic update (tensors should be able to be initialized up to 3 dimensions)
     - external initializer is variadic
     - each of tensor, variable/scalar will have non-variadic initializers and variadic initializers